A Guide To Understanding Car Accidents

 - Special damages or out-of-pocket expenditures used before a trial

-Non-pecuniary damages are damages that cannot be accurately calculated in monetary terms.
+Non-pecuniary damages are damages that cannot be readily calculated in monetary terms.
 In other words, non-pecuniary damages are losses that cannot be estimated or calculated through a receipt.
 Examples of such non-pecuniary losses that may be suffered as a result of a motor vehicle accident are as follows:

 - Pain and suffering